Mathew-Ritchie/Mathew-Ritchie/README.md

 I am new to the Web Development world, and I am so excited to be here.

 I am looking to learn new skills that will hopefuly get me on a new and exciting career path in the world of Web Development.
-I am currently at Code Space Academy working on HTML and CSS, and soon will be diving into Javescript!
+I have just completed with distinction the Web Developemnt course at Code Space Academy Where I learnt to use HTML, CSS, JavaScript and React.

 I love being creative and an opportunity to solve a problem.

-I am looking to make new freinds and contact in the industry, so please get in touch! 😊
+I am looking to make new freinds and contacts in the industry, so please get in touch! 😊

  <a href="https://www.linkedin.com/in/mathew-ritchie-802a9114b" rel="nofollow noreferrer">
     <img src="https://i.sstatic.net/gVE0j.png" alt="linkedin"> LinkedIn